 2] Update Firmware

 This method too requires logging into the router.
-Your router address is 192.168.1.1 that we’ve mentioned above.
+Your router address is 192.168.1.1 which we’ve mentioned above.
 You have to enter the numbers into the address bar of your browser.
 Once on the router page, log in.
-From the list of side or upper menu, look for the “Backup” option.
+From the list of sides or upper menus, look for the “Backup” option.
 It may also be titled “Update”.